Phelister/Delani-Studio/README.md

 1. CSS
 1. JavaScript
 1. Visual Studio Code
+1. BootStrap
-1. BootStrap.
+1. Jquery
 <br>

 *<p>This is a work in progress project more technologies to be added with time.</p>*

 ## Project setup instructions
-* Clone the project by running : git clone https://github.com/Phelister/akan-name-analyzer.git
+* Clone the project by running : git clone https://github.com/Phelister/Delani-Studio.git
 * Use your favourite editor to open the folder (examples include: Atom, Sublime text, Visual Studio Code etc).
 * Review the code and if there are any changes you believe would assist to improve the project raise a pull request.

 ## Live site link

-View the live link at : [Name Analyzer Link](https://phelister.github.io/akan-name-analyzer/ "Name Analyzer")
+View the live link at : [Delani Studio Link](https://phelister.github.io/delani-studio/ "Delani Studio")

 ## Support and contact details
 {If you run into any issues or have questions,ideas and concerns feel free to reach out via email phelistereiggbo@gmail.com.